The Architecture of Life

 Understanding how humans really work

-Once you see this architecture, many things that once felt confusing begin to make sense.
+Once you begin to see this, many things that once felt confusing start to make sense.
 Burnout.
-Loss of motivation.
-Creative energy fading.
-Systems that slowly stop working.
+Loss of direction.
+Creative fatigue.
 These are rarely failures of character.
-They are signals of misalignment.
+They are responses to misalignment.

 This publication exists to explore how humans really work, and how the environments and systems around us shape the way our lives unfold.
-Through essays, reflections, books, and observations, the Architecture of Life offers a lens for seeing more clearly so life starts to make more sense.
+Through essays, reflections, and applied thinking, the Architecture of Life offers a lens for seeing more clearly, so life begins to make more sense.

 SARAH MILLER

-Sarah Miller is a human systems architect and founder of Exquisite Standard™.
-She lives in Surrey with her two daughters and an evil cat.
-A self-described sophisticated hippie, nature is her benchmark and food her medicine, but she’s by no means a saint, she sits somewhere between a librarian and a hedonist, depending on the moon.
+Sarah Miller is the founder of the Exquisite Standard.
+She lives in Surrey with her two daughters and a horrid cat.
+A self-described sophisticated hippie, nature is her benchmark and food her medicine but she is by no means a saint.
+She sits somewhere between a librarian and a hedonist, depending on the moon cycle.

 Books